gscontras/probLang/chapters/app-06-intro-to-webppl.md

 Try running `myNewFunction([2, 3, 5])`.
 What happens?

-The basic building block of probabilistic programs is *random primitives*.
-Random primitives can be accessed with *sampling functions*.
+The basic building block of probabilistic programs is random primitives, accessed with *sampling functions*.
 Sampling functions, like other functions, take in some number of arguments (often, the parameters of a probability distribution), do some (probabilistic) computation, and return the output.
 In their most basic form, sampling functions return a random value drawn from a known probability distribution.